muquit/go-xbuild-go/README.md

 ## How to make a release

-Now that you cross-compipled and created archives for your go project, here is how I use [gh](https://cli.github.com/) cli to create releases eand upload the assets for the release to github.
+Now that you cross-compiled and created archives for your go project, here is how I use [gh](https://cli.github.com/) cli to create releases and upload the assets for the release to github.

 * Get github token from _Profile image -> Settings -> Developer Settings_